ansas/ebay-rest-api/docs/Api/ScheduleApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$scheduleId = 'scheduleId_example'; // string | The schedule_id of the schedule to delete.
+$scheduleId = 'scheduleId_example'; // string | The <strong>schedule_id</strong> of the schedule to delete.
 This ID was generated when the task was created.
-If you do not know the schedule_id, use the getSchedules method to return all schedules based on a specified feed_type and find the schedule_id of the schedule to delete.
+If you do not know the schedule_id, use the <strong>getSchedules</strong> method to return all schedules based on a specified feed_type and find the schedule_id of the schedule to delete.

 try {
     $apiInstance->deleteSchedule($scheduleId);